Hosting events for other people

 - My own production – two apocalypse-themed afternoon conferences called The Event (Feb 12th & 19th 2012)

 - Shift Run Stop – a long-running iTunes-charting podcast created with Roo Reynolds.
 Our live events included a live recording at the Playful conference and a 50th episode party.
+We were in the Guardian’s podcast picks and interviewed on Resonance FM.

 Sci-fi and hacking, comedy talks